top of page

 Are you building toward what you actually want, or are you reacting to what is available?

+That question stopped them for a moment.
 Like many professionals in transition, they had been operating in reaction mode.
 They were scanning openings, responding to urgency, and trying to make practical decisions without first reconnecting to their strengths, values, and long-term direction.
 They were moving, but not with intention.

 Instead of jumping straight into job applications, we focused on a simple experiment.
 They took a step back and clarified three things:

-• what they were best at
+• What they were best at

-• what kind of work they wanted more of
+• What kind of work they wanted more of

-• what they no longer wanted to keep carrying into their next chapter
+• What they no longer wanted to keep carrying into their next chapter

 Once that clarity began to form, their decisions improved.
 Their messaging became stronger.
 They were better able to articulate the value they brought, the type of role they were pursuing, and why they were a fit.
 Instead of appearing broad or uncertain, they began to present themselves with greater focus and confidence.